 Well, almost free traffic.

-The truth is that you learn how to get traffic to your website without spending a dime on ads.
+The truth is that you learn how to get organic traffic to your website without spending a dime on ads.

 At the same time, you have to invest your time and energy to get results.